 Edgers are small, circular sanding machines that are made to go where the other bigger machines won’t be able to reach, such as along the perimeter of the room.
 You can use them to reach around cabinets and radiators and other difficult spaces like the stairs.

 You operate an edger by hand, and they have a rotary disc that can get rid of material (stains/finish/paint).
 Like the other sanders, you can use them to level off the floor and decrease the appearance of scratches.
-The key to using an edger is to never apply aggressive pressure and to always keep it moving.
-Edgers also have adjustable wheels for regulating the level of sanding aggressiveness.

 Buffers